Healthy Homes Assessment Kilbirnie

 building insulation inspection

-A warm dry house is a healthy home
+A cozy dry house is an ideal home

 Insulation Kilbirnie

-Insulation requirements to meet the R-values required for your area
+Insulation requirements to meet the R-values of your area.

-The "R" signifies thermal resistance, and is a gauge of how well the insulation can withstand heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" is a symbol for thermal resistance, and is a measure of how well the insulation is able to resist heat flow.
+The more R-value is higher, the more effective the insulation.

-• Zone 2 – all part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the remainder of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3

 Kilbirnie Moisture Ingress & Drainage

-Learn more about this Healthy Homes moisture ingress and drainage quality.
+Check out the complete details of the Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection